gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <summary>More details</summary>

 When a project has an attached debugger, `DebuggableParallel` primitive executes the specified tasks sequentially.
-When there is no debugger attached, `DebuggableParallel` will execute the tasks in parallel.
+When there is no debugger attached, `DebuggableParallel` executes the tasks in parallel.
 And of course, it's a drop-in replacement for the ubiquitous `System.Threading.Tasks.Parallel` class.

 The automatic selection of the task execution mode enables multi-threaded code to be effortlessly debugged,